mttcrn/polimi-CSE-notes/Human & Physical aspects of Security.md

 ### Industrial Production Planning (3)
 It is the highest industrial layer, containing historians, SCADA servers, industrial workstations, and potentially security-related servers.
 Level 3 (production planning) has multiple tasks, not hierarchically ordered.
 Therefore, this layer's networks should be divided by scope, hardening the access to the particularly critical ones (e.g., security).
-At this layer, IDSs for ICS protocols start to be effective.
+At this layer, IDSs for Industrial Control Systems (ICS) protocols start to be effective.
 ### Industrial Network to Lower Levels (3&2)
 Interaction with Level 2 (supervisory control) is done only through **jump hosts**, a dedicated and monitored server.
 Communication to/from the jump host can be implemented physically (via a dedicated interface) or logically (e.g., through a Level 4 firewall).
 Regardless of implementation, only remote SCADA/ICS access to Level 2 processes is allowed.